akhiljos256/akhiljos256/README.md

 ##### January 2022 – September 2023

 *	Spearheaded a migration project to transition Seagate's network infrastructure from Cisco systems to Zoom Cloud Infrastructure, enhancing communication capabilities.
-*	Collaborated with cross-functional teams to support the implementation of the Zoom Cloud Telecommunication System, improving system reliability by 25%.
+*	Collaborated with cross-functional teams to support the implementation of the Zoom Cloud Telecommunication System, improving system reliability.
 *	Provided technical support and troubleshooting for Zoom services, resolving issues promptly to minimize downtime and improve user satisfaction.
 *	Conducted training sessions for staff on the new communication tools, resulting in a 30% increase in user adoption within the first month.